 - Reassure the casualty and keep warm using blankets but DO NOT overheat

-- Lie the casualty on their back with their head and shoulders slightly raised in a supported position and their knees slightly bend.
+- Lie the casualty on their back with their head and shoulders slightly raised in a supported position and their knees slightly bent.

 - Control the bleeding where possible.